cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 taking data from different sources and making them easily accessible and understandable for all domain experts and all business units, as this unlocks the potential for cross-domain insights.

-The expert elicitation is the process of taking the knowledge from domain experts and turning it into a shared knowledge artifact such as an Enterprise Data Model (covering the entire suite of use-cases and domains and business units).
+The expert elicitation is the process of distilling the domain expert knowledge and turning it into a shared knowledge artifact such as an Enterprise Data Model (covering the entire suite of use-cases and domains and business units).
-`neat` has been designed to facilitate this process by providing a way to iterate on and developed this model.
+`neat` has been designed to facilitate this process by providing a way to iterate on and developed the enterprise data model.

 ## Use Case

-In this tutorial, we will focus on the Power & Utilities industry.
-We will have two domain experts, one that focuses on wind farm operation and one that focuses on grid analysis, lets call them Jon and Emma.
+In this tutorial, we will focus on the Power & Utilities industry and try to build power to consumer data model.
+We will have two domain experts, one that focuses on wind farm operation and one that focuses on electrical grid, lets call them Jon and Emma.
 In addition, we will have an information architect, let's call him David, who will be responsible for combining the knowledge from Jon and Emma into an enterprise data model.
 Finally, we have a CDF expert, let's call her Alice, who will be responsible for implementing the enterprise data model in CDF.
-Note that in a real-world scenario, the information architect and the CDF solution architect (DMS - domain model service architect) might be the same person, but for the purpose of this tutorial, we will keep them separate to highlight that their required skills and how they use `neat` are different.
+Note that in a real-world scenario, the information architect and the CDF solution architect (DMS - domain model service architect) might be the same person, but for the purpose of this tutorial, we will keep these roles separate to highlight required skills necessary for each role as well to highlight how their use of `neat` will be different.

 **Note** You don't need to be an expert in the Power & Utilities industry to follow this tutorial.
 The concepts are generic and can be applied to any industry in which you have domain experts with overlapping knowledge and data.